| CloserLook > John > John 18:1-40 |

 there was mighty power in those words!

-with them in the world, I kept them in thy name: those that thou gavest me I have kept, and none of them is lost, ---".
+in the world, I kept them in thy name: those that thou gavest me I have kept, and none of them is lost ---."

 Yes,